-This chocolate peanut butter bundt cake was actually the first bundt cake recipe to be published on Bunsen Burner Bakery, back in 2016.
+This chocolate peanut butter bundt cake was the first bundt cake recipe to be published on Bunsen Burner Bakery, all the way back in 2016.
 It kicked off an entire obsession — 2017 was my “Year of Bundt Cakes” with a new bundt cake recipe each month.

-(And there’s no end in sight – I have four more bundt cake recipes waiting in my queue to share.)
+(And there’s no end in sight – I have four more bundt cake recipes waiting to share.)